Testing of dogs: Hypomyelinating polyneuropathy

 1 test price: 56.00 $ without VAT

-Hypomyelinating polyneuropathy in Golden Retrievers
+Hypomyelinating polyneuropathy (HPN) in Golden Retrievers

-The mode of inheritance of the mutations is probably autosomal recessive.
-This means that only individuals who inherit the mutated gene from both parents will develop the disease.
-Carriers of the mutated gene are clinically healthy but pass the mutation on to their offspring.
-In the case of a mating between two heterozygous individuals, theoretically 25% of the offspring will be completely healthy, 50% of the offspring will be carriers and 25% of the offspring will inherit the mutated gene from both parents and will therefore be affected by the disease.
+1. The inheritance of the mutations c.1924C>T in the SH3TC2 gene and c.1479+1G>A in the MTMR2 gene is likely autosomal recessive.
+This means that the disease develops only in individuals that inherit the mutated gene from both parents (P/P).
+Carriers (N/P) are clinically healthy but can pass the mutation to their offspring.
+When two heterozygous individuals (N/P) are bred, theoretically 25% of the offspring will be healthy (N/N), 50% carriers (N/P), and 25% affected (P/P).

 .